MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContentSecurityPolicy.md

 ## SYNOPSIS

-Returns the all entries in the current Content Security Policy configuration.
+Returns all entries in the current **Content Security Policy** configuration.

 ## SYNTAX